MozzarellaARC/ttq-pulp-wx/README.md

 this solution is not machine agnostic meaning:
 - it needs to know Blender version
 - it needs to know your actual username
-- it neds to know whether the preferences directory has been created, which is a specific problem in Windows where this directory is not being created on the newly installed Blender.
+- it neds to know whether the preferences directory has been created, which is a specific problem in Windows where this directory is not being created on the newly installed Blender.\
+- it needs to know your actual blender installation directory, this solution assumes, your Blender is located in `C:\Program Files\ Blender Foundation\...`

 ## Credits